top of page

 All individuals must be fully vaccinated for COVID-19 to be selected as a BreakFree IRAA Fellow.

-If you have trouble completing the application online, please reach out to Christina at ccampbell@breakfree-ed.org
+If you have trouble completing the application online, please reach out to Jack at jharvey@breakfree-ed.org

 More Information on IRAA Law